 When Olga’s not writing, she’s writing.
-Here you’ll find a short story about a mug, a horror story for crazy cat people, a short story about the worst time for a rendezvous, two poems about island dwellers, a short story about a mug, a piece regarding smoked mackerel, Ed Sheeran and the majestic elk, and an essay about some unexpected ways to kill time inside an MRI machine.
+Here you’ll find a short story about a mug, a horror story for crazy cat people, a short story about the worst time for a rendezvous, two poems about island dwellers, and an essay about some unexpected ways to kill time inside an MRI machine.

 The mug was red and heavy, resting in my lap as our boat was making its way across the lake.
 It was made of plastic, but even that didn’t stop it from looking infinitely superior to all the other mugs at the summer house.
 Mismatched and unmistakably Soviet, they sat on an overcrowded rack, covered in forgettable floral motifs or half-faded sailboats.
 The red mug looked like a tourist next to them — and it was indeed a foreigner, sporting a small but striking white logo of some Scandinavian radio station.
 It seemed cool and exotic, and holding it made me feel as if I was, too.

 Free from rowing duty, I was idly gazing at the little whirlpools made by the oars and the flecks of early August sun reflecting in the water.
 The side of the boat had a couple of recesses for storage, and I kept glancing at the new treasures resting in the one next to me: a brittle pike skull found wedged between rocks in the shallows, with tiny sharp teeth and hollow eye sockets; a chunk of milky white quartz; and a radio transistor that had inexplicably been lying beside an old bonfire site amongst rusty tins and soggy matchboxes.
 Whether the transistor was indeed a treasure was yet to be confirmed, but I had a strong suspicion that it was the missing part that would fix the ancient radio that sat on one of the shelves of the summer house.